ScorexFoundation/sigmastate-interpreter/docs/notes.md

 ## Approximate sizes of different dependencies

-These dependencies can be removed with simple refactoring
+These dependencies can be removed with refactoring

 | Jar           | Size, Kb  |
 |---------------|---------------|